odoopbx/docs/install/demo.rst

 Finally, click the ``Sync Now`` button in the bottom left corner of the server's form.

+What's next?
+You are invited to install other Asterisk Plus modules, and play with it!

 Enjoy!

 P.S.
 You can also open your browser at https://your.server.address:81 and create a production SSL based deploy.